On this page

 Canada and Singapore enjoy strong people-to-people links.
 These ties are enhanced by the thousands of Singaporean students who study in Canada, Canadian students studying in Singapore, the many Canadians who reside in Singapore, and the thousands of Canadians that visit the city-state every year.

 In Singapore, Canada is represented by the High Commission of Canada.
-Singapore is represented in Canada by a non-resident High Commissioner, who is based in Singapore.
-Honorary Consuls-General are present in Vancouver and Toronto.
+Singapore’s representative to Canada is a non-resident High Commissioner, who is based in Singapore.

 Political and economic overview

-Singapore is a compact, highly developed, politically stable, and dynamic city-state located at the physical and economic heart of Southeast Asia.
-It is multicultural, multi-ethnic, and multi-religious, and has a population of 5.45 million of which around 4+ million are citizens/permanent residents, along with over 1.4+ million foreigners who are working, studying or living in Singapore.
-Among residents, 74.3% are ethnically Chinese, 13.5% are ethnically Malay and 7.5% are ethnically Indian.
-The remaining 3.2% consists of those classified as ‘Other’, including Eurasians.
+Singapore is a highly developed, politically stable, and dynamic city-state located at the heart of Southeast Asia.
+It is multicultural, multi-ethnic, and multi-religious, and has a population of 5.6 million of which around 4 million are citizens or permanent residents, along with over 1.54 million foreigners who are working, studying or living in Singapore.
+Among residents, 74.3% are ethnically Chinese, 13.5% are ethnically Malay and 9% are ethnically Indian.
+The remaining 3.2% belong to other groups.

 Singapore became independent from the UK in 1963, and became a fully independent country in 1965.
 Singapore is a parliamentary republic.
 The elected President is the Head of State and the Prime Minister is the Head of Government.

-Singapore is a trading nation, serves as a financial and commercial hub in the region, and is a leading global hub for innovation.
+A trading nation, Singapore is a financial and commercial hub, and is globally renowned for innovation.
 It invests heavily in research, science, technology and innovation, with a significant focus on building a more resilient, sustainable and digital Singapore.

-It is also a strategic and reliable partner for Canada to further our geopolitical interests in ASEAN and the broader Indo-Pacific region.
+Singapore is also a valued and trusted partner for Canada as we advance our strategic objectives in ASEAN and the wider Indo-Pacific region in line with Canada’s Indo-Pacific Strategy.

-In 2021, bilateral merchandise trade between Canada and Singapore was valued at $2.2 billion.
-Canada’s merchandise exports were $1.2 billion, led by machinery and equipment, electronic equipment, and scientific and precision instruments.
-Canadian merchandise imports from Singapore totaled $1 billion in 2021, led by electronic equipment, scientific and precision instruments, miscellaneous chemical products, and machinery and equipment.
-Services trade between the two countries came to $2.97 billion in 2021, with Canadian services exports of $978 million and imports of $2 billion.
-Sectors offering opportunities for Canadian companies include agrifood, clean technologies, education, information and communications technologies, aerospace, and defence & security.
+In 2022, bilateral merchandise trade between Canada and Singapore was valued at $2.9 billion.
+Canada’s merchandise exports were $1.5 billion, led by: aircraft and other transportation equipment and parts, electronic equipment and parts; and farm, fishing and immediate food products.
+Canadian merchandise imports from Singapore totaled $1.3 billion in 2022, led by: electronic and electrical equipment and parts; consumer goods; industry machinery, equipment and parts.
+Services trade between the two countries came to $4.5 billion in 2022, with Canadian services exports of $1.3 billion and imports of $3.2 billion.

 Partnerships and organizations